Convex Projection and Convex Multi-Objective Optimization: Convex Projections

 The object of interest is the convex counterpart of the polyhedral projection, that is, the problem of projecting a convex set onto a subspace.
 Thus, let a convex set $S \subseteq \mathbb{R}^n \times \mathbb{R}^m$ be given.
 Just as the feasible set $\mathcal{X}$ of~\eqref{CVOP}, it could be specified via a collection of convex inequalities.
 The aim is to project the feasible set $S$ onto its $y$-component, that is to

-First, we introduce the properties of boundedness and self-boundedness for the convex projection problem. \begin{definition} The convex projection~\eqref{CP} is called \textbf{bounded} if the the set $Y$ is bounded, i.e.~$Y \subseteq B_K$ for some $K > 0$.
+First, we introduce the properties of boundedness and self-boundedness for the convex projection problem. \begin{definition} The convex projection~\eqref{CP} is called \textbf{bounded} if the set $Y$ is bounded, i.e.~$Y \subseteq B_K$ for some $K > 0$.
+The convex projection~\eqref{CP} is called \textbf{unbounded} if it is not bounded.
 The convex projection~\eqref{CP} is called \textbf{self-bounded} if $Y \neq \mathbb{R}^m$ and there exist finitely many points $y^{(1)}, \dots, y^{(k)} \in \mathbb{R}^m$ such that

-Otherwise, the problem is called \textbf{unbounded}. \end{definition} The reader can justifiably question the differences between Definition~\ref{def_CP_bounded} for the projection problem and Definition~\ref{def_CVOP_bounded} for the vector optimization problem.
+\end{definition} The reader can justifiably question the differences between Definition~\ref{def_CP_bounded} for the projection problem and Definition~\ref{def_CVOP_bounded} for the vector optimization problem.
 As far as bounded problems are concerned, these differences are intuitively reasonable: Each of the two problems is represented by a set, \eqref{CVOP} by the upper image $\mathcal{G}$ and \eqref{CP} by the set $Y$.
 The upper image $\mathcal{G}$ is a so-called closed upper set with respect to the ordering cone $C$.
 Boundedness of the problem~\eqref{CVOP}, therefore, corresponds to boundedness of $\mathcal{G}$ with respect to the ordering cone, in particular as an upper set cannot be topologically bounded.
 On the other hand, the set $Y$ is not an upper set and it can be bounded in the usual topological sense.
 Furthermore, as no ordering cone was specified to define the convex projection, boundedness with respect to the ordering cone is not the appropriate concept here.
 The difference for the self-bounded problems is less intuitive.
 We discuss in detail in Section~\ref{sec_self} why for convex projections finitely many points are necessary, while for convex vector optimization problems it is enough to consider one point in the definition of self-boundedness, which provides a motivation for the definition we proposed here.
 Finally, we will prove in Proposition~\ref{lemma_self-bounded} below that the definitions of boundedness and self-boundedness in Definition~\ref{def_CP_bounded} for the projection problem and Definition~\ref{def_CVOP_bounded} for a particular multi-objective convex optimization problem correspond one-to-one to each other.

 Now, we give a definition of solutions -- both exact and approximate -- for the convex projection.
 Since we aim towards relating the projection to vector optimization, we only define approximate solutions for the bounded and the self-bounded case.
 Let a tolerance level $\epsilon > 0$ be fixed. \begin{definition} A set $\bar{S} \subseteq S$ is called a \textbf{solution} of~\eqref{CP} if it satisfies